Select Page

 What was the Cold War?

-The Cold War was a period of geopolitical tension between the United States and the Soviet Union, lasting from the aftermath of World War II until the early 1990s.
-It was characterized by political, military, and economic struggles, as well as ideological differences between the two superpowers.
+The Cold War was a post World War II conflict between the United States and Soviet Union, which occurred at the earlier part of the1990’s.
+This was coupled by political, military as well as social rivalries shared ideological differences between the two superpowers.

-In the aftermath of World War II, Germany was divided into four zones, each controlled by one of the Allied powers: the United States, the Soviet Union, Great Britain, and France.
-However, the city of Berlin, located entirely within the Soviet zone, was also divided into four sectors.
+In the aftermath of World War II, Germany was divided into four zones, each controlled by one of the Allied powers: The four states included here were the United States of America, the Union of Soviet Socialist Republics, Great Britain and France.
+Nevertheless, Berlin – the city entirely within the sphere of the Soviet Zone – has been similarly divided into four segments.

 The Berlin Blockade

-The End of the Blockade and Its Impact
+The Removal of the Blockade and Its Consequences

-In May 1949, realizing the futility of the blockade, the Soviet Union lifted the blockade on West Berlin.
-The successful Berlin Airlift was a critical moment in the Cold War, solidifying the divide between the Eastern Bloc, led by the Soviet Union, and the Western Bloc, led by the United States.
+As perhaps could be expected, the attempt of the Soviet Union to supply Berlin was not successful, and thus in May 1949 having clearly recognized the hopelessness of the besieging of West Berlin, the Soviet Union removed the blockade from West Berlin.
+The successful Berlin Airlift would put down a critical marker in the Cold War map due to the division between what became known as the Eastern Bloc led by the Soviet Union and the Western Bloc led by the United States.

 Conclusion